xenozalgo/nordmesh-inga/README.md

 This container was designed to be started first to provide a connection to other containers (using `--net=container:vpn`, see below *Starting an NordVPN client instance*).

 **NOTE**: More than the basic privileges are needed for NordVPN.
-With docker 1.2 or newer you can use the `--cap-add=NET_ADMIN` and `--device /dev/net/tun` options.
+With docker 1.2 or newer you can use the `--cap-add=NET_ADMIN` option.
 Earlier versions, or with fig, and you'll have to run it in privileged mode.

 ## Starting an NordVPN instance